learn-co-curriculum/dsc-xgboost-lab/README.md

 Now, in the cell below:

 * Create a `GridSearchCV` object.
 Pass in the following parameters:
-    * `clf`, our classifier
+    * `clf`, the classifier
     * `param_grid`, the dictionary of parameters we're going to grid search through
     * `scoring='accuracy'`
     * `cv=None`
     * `n_jobs=1`
 * Fit our `grid_clf` object and pass in `X_train` and `y_train`
 * Store the best parameter combination found by the grid search in `best_parameters`.
-You can find these inside the Grid Search object's `.best_params_` attribute.
+You can find these inside the grid search object's `.best_params_` attribute
-* Use `grid_clf` to create predictions for the training and testing sets, and store them in separate variables.
+* Use `grid_clf` to create predictions for the training and test sets, and store them in separate variables
-* Compute the accuracy score for the training and testing predictions.
+* Compute the accuracy score for the training and test predictions

 ```python